Departmental Funding Opportunities

 - Information regarding Assistantships can be found through the Graduate School’s website here:

 - Assistantships are awarded for grading and teaching undergraduate discussion sections.

 Compensation for the typical 50% appointment includes a stipend of approximately $6000 per term, tuition and health insurance.
 Students may also apply for graduate assistantships in other college programs such as the Center for Integrative Studies in Arts and Humanities (CISAH).
-The Assistantship application form may be downloaded via the link or picked up in the Department Office.
+Each spring returning students will apply for an assistantship through the history department, the application will be sent out via email.

 - Merit Fellowships are awarded primarily to students at the dissertation stage for research and writing support.